 In the dog world, we are already keeping track of a lot of insider language and acronyms so it’s understandable that it can feel overwhelming to think of learning terms and identities.
 But using respectful language is an important part of making the sport welcoming to the LGBTQ community.

-LGBTQ 101 Defining Terms:
+LGBTQ 101 Defining Terms

-Gay – Sometimes used as an umbrella term for the whole LGBTQ community but generally used to refer to a man who is attracted to/in relationship with other men
+Gay – Sometimes used as an umbrella term for the whole LGBTQ community but generally used to refer to men who are attracted to/in relationship with other men.

-Bisexual – Someone who is attracted to or could be in a relationship with someone of any gender
+Bisexual – Someone who is attracted to or could be in a relationship with someone of any gender.

 Transgender – Someone whose gender identity differs from the sex they were assigned at birth.
 Transgender people may or may not physically transition with hormones and/or surgery.

 Queer – A term that historically was used as a slur but has since been reclaimed by many people in the LGBTQ community.
 People who identify as queer may have a more fluid understanding of their gender or sexuality or may feel that other terms don’t accurately define them.
 Queer is also sometimes used as an umbrella term to represent all people who are not heterosexual and/or cisgender.